 Broadly, my research is on visual perception.
 I am particularly interested how the brain generates a vivid representation of the 3-D world from the two 2-D images on the backs of our eyes.
 If you look at an object and wink your eyes back and forth, you will notice that each of our eyes gets a slightly different view of the world.
 Our visual system uses these small differences in the images on our retinas to recover information about the 3-D layout of the environment.
 This is called stereoscopic vision and is the basis of 3-D Movies, Magic Eye stereograms, and many other 3-D visual displays.
 My theoretical research on stereoscopic vision aims to identify and evaluate possible sources of information contained in the two eyes' images to determine whether or not they contribute to single vision and 3-D perception.

-Another interest is to examine binocular processes in the context of 3D-TV and 3D cinema.
+Another interest is to examine binocular processes in the context of 3D-TV, 3D cinema, and 3D surgical displays.
 Viewers frequently complain of fatigue, discomfort and visual artifacts in the displays.
 My lab is currently investigating two significant binocular processes that underlie major sources of viewer fatigue and image dissatisfaction: binocular fusion mechanisms underlying single/double vision; and how unmatched features in the two eyes are incorporated into a single binocular perception.
 We use the data from these investigations to inform modifications to 3D content production and subject the modified stereoscopic media to empirical tests of viewer comfort and satisfaction.

-I will likely supervise two honours students in 2013.
+I will likely supervise one student in 2017 as I work part time and also supervise post graduate theses.
 My research focus is on couple relationships.
-If you are interested in one of the ongoing projects below, and can attend the weekly couple research lab group meetings at 1pm on Fridays, you are welcome to apply.
+If you are interested in one of the ongoing projects below, you are welcome to apply.

 b) On the decision to cohabit.
 This study will examine values people hold about when a couple should cohabit, and how cohabiting couples’ relationship satisfaction is affected by the values they hold.